LX2004/promoter/README.md

 python test_model_performance.py
 ```
-# Parameters
-def create_argparser():

 # Hyperparameters for Diffusion Model Training

+You can view and modify these hyperparameters in the program "train_generate_E_coli_promoter/train_generate_model.py".
 Below are the descriptions of the hyperparameters used in the diffusion model training script:

 ### 1. `learning_rate`
 - **Description**: Controls the rate at which the model responds to the loss function in each iteration.